 The value of a business is also affected by the selling circumstances.
 There’s a huge difference between a company that’s projected as a part of a well-planned branding mechanism to attract interested buyers than a prompt auction of business assets.

 Business value, in real terms, is the expected price a company would fetch while selling.
 The actual price may vary depending on who fixes the value.
 The selling price is also dependent on how the sale itself is handled.
 There’s a difference between a well-executed marketing campaign and a “flash sale”.

 There are three methods of business valuation are given below:

 In this Business valuation methods, the business is viewed as a set of liabilities and assets i.e. the building blocks to determine the real business value.
-Business valuation methods is based on the so-called economic rationale of substitution which asks the question: What will be the cost to set up another similar business, like the one being valued, which will create the same economic benefits for its owners?
+Business valuation methods are based on the so-called economic rationale of substitution which asks the question: What will be the cost to set up another similar business, like the one being valued, which will create the same economic benefits for its owners?

 All operating businesses have their assets and liabilities.
 Determining their value would be the most natural way to evaluate the business.
 The difference between the assets and liabilities will be the final value, either positive or negative.

 While it may sound simple enough, the real challenge is to figure out which liabilities and assets to consider for valuation and choosing a standard to measure their value.
 The actual determination of each liability and asset comes next.

 Balance sheets, for instance, may not include the more important assets like indigenously manufactured products and proprietary methods of carrying out business.
 If the proprietor didn’t pay for them, they won’t be recorded on the balance sheet.